paloj/bash_menu/README.md

 Add custom commands to a menu with short nick.
 Options to run, create new or quit.
 Good for example ssh targets or other command lists.

+When you add a new menu item a new file is created to the bash menu folder.
+The file name is the nickname and the contents are the script that will be run when the menu item is selected.

 ![menu1](https://user-images.githubusercontent.com/73587747/142691557-5edf422c-623c-4919-803f-b88ecedd989b.png)
 ![menu2](https://user-images.githubusercontent.com/73587747/142691571-1540b87a-21a5-4407-9e06-ef7b32cb8068.png)